 Cladding connection fastening requirements established per Chapter 4 and Appendix C.

-The Approved Agency listings or reports shall include a statement of compliance to ANSI/SBCA FS200.1 for each applicable attribute (example, “Complies with ANSI/SBCA FS200.1, Section 3.2 for Water Resistive Barrier”).
+The Approved Agency listings or reports shall include a statement of compliance to ANSI/ABTG FS200.1 for each applicable attribute (example, “Complies with ANSI/ABTG FS200.1, Section 3.2 for Water Resistive Barrier”).
 The approved agency listing or report shall include installation instructions consistent with the manner in which the assembly was tested.

 1.4 FPIS Quality Assurance